 The myUK feature, on the UKMobile app, is now a separate application available for Android, iPhone and iPod touch.
 The myUK app provides familiar features including a detailed interactive campus map, course catalog and directory.
 Users can also view class information, register for classes and make account payments through the myUK app.

 One-on-One technology assistance is now available for UK students in the basement of W.T.
 Young Library.
 Tech Help at the Hub is staffed with technology experts to answer student questions about account activation, password reset, virus protection assistance, software downloads and more.
 Additional information about this new student resource is available at www.uky.edu/ukat/help/walkins.

-UK full-time and part-time faculty/instructors are encouraged to apply for a new grant opportunity, “Active Learning LectureTools Development Grants,” which are funded by the Academic Planning, Analytics and Technologies (APAT) Internal Grant Award Fund.
-These one year awards were developed to explore the use of an active learning platform and to develop a course integrating LectureTools.
-Ten awards will be given in the amount of $1,500 each.
-Application deadlines are July 1, 2013 and October 2, 2013.
+A second round of grant applications will be accepted through October 1, 2013.
+UK full-time and part-time faculty/instructors are encouraged to apply for these grant opportunities which are funded by the Academic Planning, Analytics and Technologies (APAT) Internal Grant Award Fund.
+These one year awards were developed to explore the use of an active learning platform and to develop a course integrating LectureTools, an interactive, web-based student response, note-taking and inquiry tool that improves student attentiveness and engagement in lecture.